Elvis Final Concert – Elvis Last Concert, Indianapolis, Indianas Market Square Arena June 26 , 1977

 During the early 70s Elvis continued to tour, but soon fell victim to the same artistic atrophy that had bedeviled his celluloid career.
-Rather than re-enter the studio to record fresh material he relied on a slew of patchy live albums that saturated the marketplace.
+Rather than re-enter the studio to record fresh material he relied on patchy live albums that saturated the marketplace.
 What had been innovative & exciting in 1969 swiftly became a tedious routine and an exercise in misdirected potential.
-The backdrop to Elvis’s final years was a sordid slump into drug dependency, reinforced by the pervasive unreality of a pampered lifestyle in his fantasy home Graceland The dissolution of his marriage in 1973 coincided with a further decline and an alarming tendency to put on weight.
+Elvis’s final years were a sordid slump into drug dependency, reinforced by the pervasive unreality of a pampered lifestyle in his fantasy home Graceland.
+The dissolution of his marriage in 1973 coincided with a further decline and an alarming weight increase.
 Remarkably, he continued to undertake live appearances, covering up his overweight frame with brightly colored jump suits and enormous, ostentatiously jeweled belt.

 August 1 – The book “Elvis – What happened ?” released